Glycoprotein IIb/IIIa inhibitors: Use

-Glycoprotein IIb/IIIa inhibitors are frequently used during percutaneous coronary intervention (angioplasty with or without intracoronary stent placement).

-They work by preventing platelet aggregation and thrombus formation.
-They do so by inhibition of the GpIIb/IIIa receptor on the surface of the platelets.
+Glycoprotein IIb/IIIa inhibitors are frequently used during percutaneous coronary intervention (PCI) (angioplasty with or without intracoronary stent placement).
+Their benefit comes from preventing thrombosis, when typically clear blood vessels are blocked by blood clot formation.
+Preventing platelet adhesion and thus, preventing thrombus formation through inhibition of the GpIIb/IIIa receptor on the surface of individual platelets.
+They have also assisted with other blood-clot-related treatment procedures outside of the heart.

-They may also be used to treat acute coronary syndromes, without percutaneous coronary intervention, depending on TIMI risk.
+Glycoprotein IIb/IIIa inhibitors may also be used to treat acute coronary syndromes (ACS), without percutaneous coronary intervention, depending on Thrombolysis In Myocardial Infarction (TIMI) risk.
+The inhibitors can also be used to treat another type of ACS, called non-ST-segment elevation acute coronary syndrome (NSTE ACS).

-They should be given intravenously.
-The oral form is associated with increased mortality and hence should not be given.

-In integrin nomenclature glycoprotein IIb/IIIa is called αIIbβ3.